abhishekmardiya/next16-commerce/STEPS.md

 - See the initial page loads.
 Almost my entire page is already available.
 So fast.
 - See all boundaries, cached stuff.
 - Again, every cached segment will be a part of the statically generated shell from Partial Prerendering.
 - On client side navs, it can also be prefetched for even faster navigations.
 Only in deployed that prefetching is enabled.
 Params are already known for the entire page.
+It's so fast!
 - We don't see the params of the product on client side navs, because they're already known.
 We see them only on the initial load here, after that the remote cache handles it.
 - Show revalidation working with cacheTag.
 - Follow best practices and it should all just work out the box, giving you max performance.
 - There is no reason to be avoiding dynamic APIs anymore.
 There is not static and dynamic pages.
+No weird hacks or workarounds or multiple data fetching strategies.
 - Every data fetch is server components!
 One paradigm, one mental model, performant and composable by default.